-Are you a Master or a PhD student from the TU Delft or ISAE-SUPAERO in Toulouse, with innovative ideas about sustainable power sources for future aircrafts?
+Are you a Master or a PhD student from France or the Netherlands, with innovative ideas about sustainable power sources for future aircrafts?
 Would you like to present your ideas to top officials of the airline industry, like Airbus and AirFranceKLM?

 If the answer to the above is yes, then apply for our Young Talents event “Opportunities and challenges for aircraft with sustainable power sources”!
-The deadline for submitting your application is the 12th of October 2022 at 23:59 CET.
+The deadline for submitting your application is the 19th of October 2022 at 23:59 CET (the deadline has been pushed form the 12th to the 19th).

 What is the Young Talents event?